niccronc/conditional-idempotent-generative-networks/README.md

 # idempotent-generative-networks
-This repo provides supporting code to the `Conditional Idempotent Generative Networks` paper by Niccolo' Ronchetti.
+This repo provides supporting code to the `Conditional Idempotent Generative Networks` paper.

 The MNIST folder contains the code needed to train your own CIGN, as follows.
 Clone the repo and move to the MNIST folder.